 3. Maintenance and care

 Whether you’ve purchased a new shed or repurposed your old one, you need to look after it.
-This means giving it some TLC to extend its lifespan and ensure it remains a comfortable space for your pet over the years.
+This means giving it some TLC to extend its lifespan and ensure it remains a comfy space for your pet over the years.
 Regular cleaning, inspecting for damages, and making necessary repairs are essential steps.

 There you have it!
 With these considerations and the tips mentioned above, you can create a comfortable shed retreat for your pets.
 Don’t forget to add a few personal touches, which we’ll leave up to you.